Digital Citizenship - JSS one Note

 What is Digital Citizenship?

-Digital Citizenship is the ability to use technology and the internet in a way that is safe, legal, and respectful to others.
+Digital Citizenship is the ability to use technology and the internet in a way that is safe, legal, and respectful.
 Just as you are a citizen of Nigeria, you are a "Digital Citizen" when you use your phone or computer.

 The 7 Pillars of a Good Digital Citizen